 2001 Ph.D. in English Literature, University of Toronto

 Expertise is founded on previous practice: I coordinated the Student Learning Doctoral Programme from 2004-2012, and I now contribute to the Postgraduate Certificate in Academic Practice, the Art of Supervision and the supervision seminar series within the Centre for Learning and Teaching in Higher Education.
 Understanding gained from my years of working with doctoral students (writing, and academic identity development) translates into research interest in support for supervisors and academics.
 For an example of my work, check out Research Report Supporting Doctoral Writing: He ara tika mā ngā kaiārahi, funded by Ako Aotearoa (National Centre for Tertiary Teaching Excellence) Northern Hub and available, with accompanying guide for practice, at https://akoaotearoa.ac.nz/doctoral-writing-feedback

 I support research writing, a central research interest.
 An English Literature Studies background (seeking evidence of what lies behind the surface) and fascination with the social negotiation of writing continue to influence my research and teaching.
 The craft and craftiness of writing seems as relevant to academia as to literary studies.

 My work as an academic developer also leads me to research on how academics can best shape their careers for satisfaction and fulfillment of their potential.
-How do we have more pleasure as academics in our work?
+How do we have more pleasure in our work as academics?

 Research | Current